walmartlabs/lacinia/docs/tutorial/init-schema.rst

    An annoyance with putting code into the ``user`` namespace is that you can't start a new REPL unless and until the ``user`` namespace loads.
-   Every so often, you have to go in and comment everything out just to get a REPL running, to start debugging an error elsewhere.
+   Every so often, you have to go in your ``user`` namespace and comment everything out just to get a REPL running, to start debugging an error elsewhere.

-A key advantage of Clojure is REPL-oriented development: we want to be able to run our code through its paces almost as soon as we've written it - and when we change code, we want to be able to try out the new version instantly.
+A key advantage of Clojure is REPL-oriented [#repl]_ development: we want to be able to run our code through its paces almost as soon as we've written it - and when we change code, we want to be able to try out the changed code instantly.

+Clojure, by design, is almost uniquely good at this interactive style of development.
+Features of Clojure exist just to support REPL-oriented development, and its one of the ways in which using Clojure will vastly improve your productivity!

 We can add a bit of scaffolding to the ``user`` namespace, specific to our needs in this project.
 When you launch a REPL, it always starts in this namespace.

-We can define the user namespace in the ``dev-resources`` folder; this ensures that it is not packaged up with the rest of our application when we deploy.
+We can define the user namespace in the ``dev-resources`` folder; this ensures that it is not packaged up with the rest of our application when we eventually package and deploy the application.

 .. ex:: init-schema dev-resources/user.clj